Participants

 This is an in-person event and the league intends to serve youth in the Greater St. Louis Area.

-• These are ideas and you most certainly may choose a topic not listed below.
+These are ideas and you most certainly may choose a topic not listed below.
 More than one participant may choose the same topic as the speech will be unique to that individual.

 The Power of Kindness: How a Small Act of Kindness Changed My Life

-My Family Member is A Veteran: What It Means to Me
+My Family Member is a Veteran: What It Means to Me

 The Benefits of Reading

-Why One Interaction Reveals A lot About a Person
+What One Interaction Reveals About a Person

 My Favorite Hobby and Why